-After conversations with the program director and an optional visit to the iSchool applicants will use the regular Syracuse University online application to apply.
+After conversations with the program director and an optional visit to the iSchool, prospective applicants will use the regular Syracuse University online application to apply.
 Internal applicants (current students) may apply via the internal application form, while including the other required materials.
 We only have summer admissions.
-Application submission target date is January 3, 2015.
+Application deadline is January 3.

 For information on the application process, please contact: